go to PeakAudax Home Page

 R200

-The eastern half of the Llanfair PG 400 .
-You can also ride the 400 as the Holyhead-Prestatyn 200 , or as Holyhead-Poynton or even Poynton-Holyhead
+This was originally the eastern half of the Llanfair PG 400 as a 200.
+You can also ride that 400 as the Holyhead-Prestatyn 200 , or as Holyhead-Poynton or even Poynton-Holyhead

 eBrevet This Perm can be ridden with the eBrevet.
-The ride starts and finishes in Dean Row, and nips over the border to Britain's newest city at St Asaph.
+The ride starts and finishes in Dean Row, and nips over the border to one of Britain's smallest cities at St Asaph.
 The first leg involves an easy crossing of Cheshire through Delamere Forest, from where it's all down hill to Mickle Trafford.
 The Cheshire Greenway takes you through the centre of Chester on a traffic-free but well engineered cycle path.

 Traffic-free cycling through Chester City Centre